Raybeam/rb_base/README.md

 ```

 ###Change the provisioning instructions
-See setup.sh below for more info
+See setup.sh below for more info.
+If you're copying to your own project, you can delete the provision line or
+point it to some custom shell setup you have.
+Switch to chef-solo if you want, I don't care, it's your stupid
+project.
+Geez!

 *Default: setup.sh shell provisioner*